cloudflare/cloudflare-docs/content/learning-paths/workers/devplat/intro-to-devplat.md

 ## Cloudflare Developer Platform

-The [Cloudflare Developer Platform](https://www.cloudflare.com/developer-platform/products/) consists of compute, storage and application development products that allow you to build fullstack applications on Cloudflare's global network.
+The [Cloudflare Developer Platform](https://www.cloudflare.com/developer-platform/products/) consists of compute, storage and application development products that allow you to build full-stack applications on Cloudflare's global network.

 It is important to note that the developer platform product offering is growing with new releases and features updates.
 To review a list of product documentation related to Cloudflare Developer Platform: